Boost Your Remarketing Performance With AdWords & YouTube

 These are all Remarketing audiences that originated in the linked AdWords account.
 Now that the two accounts are tied to one another, we can make use of these lists and advertise our video content exclusively to these website visitors only across the whole of YouTube – which is a much less terrifying prospect than (as I’ve heard recommended by some Google representatives in the past) advertising on the whole of YouTube with, y’know, no targeting options at all.

 What about you, PPC Heroes and Heroines?
 Have any experience with using your AdWords Remarketing audience on Youtube or vice versa?
 What’s the most ludicrous keyword suggestion you can find in that tool linked above?
-Let us know in the comments and, as always, thanks for reading!
+Thanks for reading!

 Browse By Category